yetsmarch-sina/vscode-promptfoo/README.md

 Visualization of the configuration file for the [PromptFoo](https://www.promptfoo.dev/) project.

 ## Usage
+1. Open `promptfooconfig.yaml` file

-1. Trigger `Promtfoo Configuration: Render` to see yaml flow.
+1. Trigger `Promtfoo: Render` to see yaml flow.
 1. Trigger `Promptfoo: Evaluate` to get evaluate result.

 ## Render Language Support